cifkam/Voronizer/README.md

                       Generators created by KMeans color clustering - generators are circles centered at centers of mass of regions found by KMeans:
                       1. preprocess image by median filter of size MEDIAN_PRE
                       2. quantize the image to N_COLORS by KMeans
-                      3. split the clusters into compact regions of pixels with the same color and remove any with less than CLUSTER_SIZE_TRESHOLD pixels
+                      3. split the clusters into regions of spatially close pixels with the same color and remove any with less than CLUSTER_SIZE_TRESHOLD pixels
                       4. use centers of mass of the regions as centers of generator circles with given RADIUS (0 for points instead of circles) and THICKNESS (-1 to fill the circles)